Retirement PlanningSuperannuation Fund

 What Is The Most Serious Financial Risk Retirees Face?

-Retiring involves several risks that are unique to this period of your life.
+Retirees can face serious financial risks unique to this period of your life.
 As a retiree, consider all risks when planning for this momentous stage.
 The risk factors during retirement are not limited to an economic standpoint alone.
 You must also be mindful of the health risks you face, and have your affairs in order so that your family isn’t burdened as you age.

 The most common financial risks that retirees face include the following: